zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-auto-scaling/adb-auto-scaling.md

 ### How You Will Test Auto Scaling in this Lab

 - **Test 1**: With auto scaling disabled, you will have 3 SQL Developer Web worksheet sessions executing queries and sharing the CPU resources, and you'll examine query times.
 - **Test 2**: You will enable auto scaling and again have 3 SQL Developer Web worksheet sessions executing queries.
-The auto scaling will allow all 3 sessions to use CPU with a larger CPU\_COUNT, reducing your execution times significantly.
+Auto-scaling will allow your running sessions to use up to 3x more OCPUs, reducing your execution times significantly.

 ## **STEP 1**: Disable Auto Scaling and Create Four Connections in SQL Developer Web to your ADW Database